Thai Honda F.C.

-Thai Honda Football Club (Thai: สโมสรฟุตบอลไทยฮอนด้า) was a Thai football club playing in the Thai League 2 and sponsored by Honda.
+Thai Honda Football Club (Thai: สโมสรฟุตบอลไทยฮอนด้า) was a Thai defunct football club last played in the Thai League 2 and sponsored by Honda Motorcycle Thailand.
 The club was dissolved at the end of the 2019 season.

 History

 Honda Motorcycle Thailand, or A.P.
-Honda, started to send teams in the Samutprakarn Cup for the first time in 1971, by having factory employees play.
+Honda, started to send teams in the Samut Prakan Cup for the first time in 1971, by having factory employees play.
 In 2000, they established a football club "Thai Honda Ladkrabang Football Club".
 The club was promoted to Thai League 1.
 Some notable players for Thai Honda Ladkrabang were Prasert Choei-taisong, Tripob Chuenchuklin, and Thongchai Kuenkuntod.
 They were led by head coach Chalermwoot Sa-ngapol.
 In the next two years, the club was relegated to play in a lower league.
-To combat this, they changed their management to Phaya Insee Lat Krabang Company Limited in 22 January 2015.
-The first act of the company was inviting Masami Taki, a Japanese football coach, to cooperate the club service system and manage the youth development program for the success of the club.
+To combat this, they changed their management to Phaya Insee Lat Krabang Company Limited on 22 January 2015.
+The first act of the company was inviting Masami Taki, a Japanese football coach, to cooperate with the club service system and manage the youth development program for the success of the club.

 In 2019 Thai Honda decided to dissolve the club due to financial problems.